rackerlabs/design-system/_component_design/buttons-iconography.md

 ## When to use

-Use a button bar when .....
+Add an icon to a button when you want to visually represent an action to the user.

 {% endcolumn %}